milindkulgod/academic-site/content/home/experience.md

 #   Leave `date_end` empty if it's your current employer.
 #   Begin/end multi-line descriptions with 3 quotes `"""`.
 [[experience]]
-  title = "CEO"
+  title = "Intern"
-  company = "GenCoin"
-  company_url = ""
+  company = "Quess Corp Limited" company_url = "www.quesscorp.com"
-  location = "California"
-  date_start = "2017-01-01"
+  location = "Bangalore, Karnataka, India" date_start = "2018-06-21"
-  date_end = ""
+  date_end = "2018-08-21"
-  description = """
+  description = """Intern in the technological division of Quess Corp Limited.
+The project was to create an interactive chatbot for the company's website"""
   Responsibilities include:

-  * Analysing
+  * Analysing the requirements of the company.
-  * Modelling
+  * Modelling the structure of the chatbot using ReactJS and Firebase
-  * Deploying
+  * Deploying the chatbot on the local website for preliminary testing and usage.
   """

 [[experience]]
-  title = "Professor"
+  title = "Intern"
-  company = "University X"
-  company_url = ""
+  company = "Hindustan Aeronautics Limited" company_url = "www.hal-india.co.in"
-  location = "California"
-  date_start = "2016-01-01"
+  location = "Bangalore, Karnataka, India" date_start = "2017-07-16"
-  date_end = "2016-12-31"
+  date_end = "2017-08-16"
-  description = """Taught electronic engineering and researched semiconductor physics."""
+  description = """Learnt about the aircraft division and its functioning at Hindustan Aeronautics Limited"""

 +++